 Producing a comprehensive understanding of how adaptation progressed in specific cases is a daunting task because it requires knowledge of adaptive phenotypes, the genetic basis for phenotypic variation, and evidence that differences in this genetic basis equate to fitness differentials in the natural population.
 In most organisms, due to long life spans and inadequate genetic tools, this is currently not possible.
 However, ecologically interesting populations of well-studied model organisms can provide both the background knowledge and tools necessary to overcome this challenge.

-With support from a major European Research Council grant, our group is using populations of the model plant Arabidopsis thaliana we collected from several Macaronesian Islands to dissect phenotypic variation and reconstruct detailed adaptive histories.
-Specific projects focus on identifying adaptive and functional genetic variants, modeling their evolutionary histories and testing for fitness differentials in simulated and natural environments.
-Approaches we use include population genetic analysis and modeling, GWAS, QTL mapping, molecular genetics and fieldwork in the Cape Verde and Canary Islands.
+Projects in the lab focus on identifying adaptive and functional genetic variants, modeling their evolutionary histories and testing for fitness differentials in simulated and natural environments.
+Approaches we use include population genetic analysis and modeling, GWAS, QTL mapping, molecular genetics and fieldwork.